sjfakharian/Data-Insight-Tools/Pattern_Recognition_Methods.md

 1. **Feature Importance**: Random Forests and other tree-based methods provide measures of how much each feature contributes to decisions.
 2. **Decision Boundaries**: Visualizing how models partition the feature space helps understand their behavior.
 3. **Confusion Matrices**: Reveal patterns of misclassification, highlighting where models struggle.
-4. **Learning Curves**: Show how model performance changes with training set size, indicating whether more data would help[^1].
+4. **Learning Curves**: Show how model performance changes with training set size, indicating whether more data would help.

-Bishop emphasizes the importance of understanding model uncertainty, which can be quantified through probability estimates rather than just hard classifications[^1].
+Bishop emphasizes the importance of understanding model uncertainty, which can be quantified through probability estimates rather than just hard classifications.

 ## Feature Engineering Best Practices